Homesteading Family Logo

 That’s it!
 Pretty simple, right?
 But I would be remiss if I didn’t share how to turn this incredible cobbler mix into an easy fruit cobbler that’s ready in about 35 minutes.

-1. When you’re ready to bake your easy cobbler recipe, grab a jar of cobbler mix and preheat the oven to 350° F.
+1. When you’re ready to bake your easy cobbler recipe, grab a jar of cobbler mix and preheat the oven to 350°F.

 2. Pour half of the melted butter into the bottom of a casserole dish (save the rest to drizzle over the top).

-3. Add fruit (fresh, frozen, or canned) to the casserole dish, including any juices. *If you’re going to sweeten your fruit, sprinkle sugar over your fruit, stir and let sit for a few minutes.
-This will help draw out the natural juices from the fruit, resulting in an extra saucy cobbler!
+3. Add fruit (fresh, frozen, or canned) to the casserole dish, including any juices.
+Homesteading Hack: If you’re going to sweeten your fruit, sprinkle sugar over your fruit, stir and let sit for a few minutes.
+This will help draw out the natural juices from the fresh fruit, resulting in an extra saucy cobbler!

 5. In a separate bowl, whisk together the egg, milk, and vanilla and pour over the dry cobbler mix.

-7. Spoon batter over the fruit, don’t worry if the mix doesn’t cover all the fruit.
+7. Spoon batter over the fruit.
+Don’t worry if the mix doesn’t cover all the fruit.

 8. Drizzle the remaining butter over the top of the batter.